 - Formulated experimental designs that enabled the derivation of unambiguous conclusions.

 - Conveyed research results to the scientific community with clarity through timely presentation at scientific meetings and by publication in high-quality journals.

 - Provided essential contributions in team research endeavors.

 - Recognized as an innovator and scholar by peers as evidenced by other scientific awards and invitations to participate in scholarly activities, such as symposia.

 - Shared research experience willingly and unselfishly with the scientific community through activities, such as providing expert advice, sharing new techniques, or providing unique reagents.

-The nominee, through leadership and innovation, provided substantive and significant contributions to reproductive biology in one or more of the following activities:
+- Other Activities: The nominee, through leadership and innovation, provided substantive and significant contributions to reproductive biology in one or more of the following activities.

-- Membership with active participation in SSR or other professional societies and their activities (See SSR's Service List)
+- Membership with active participation in professional societies and their activities; please see SSR’s Service List

 - Participation in regional, national, or international review or advisory committees and panels.